erikvip/karos/doc/Plugins.md

     __icon__ = dirname(__file__) + "/icon.png"

     def launch():
-        from .main import CarPI_info as info
+        from .main import karpc_info as info
         return info().build()
 ```

-Note the *from .main import CarPI_info as info*.
+Note the *from .main import karpc_info as info*.
 You can name this however you like, but we must return a Kivy Screen widget. the *.main* package will load the file main.py, which contains our main plugin code.